-The following incredible ream of footage was sent to us by David Fisher, a 43 year old Chief Operating officer in Information Technology, upon his visit to the Madikwe Game Reserve – situated against the Botswana border, close to the Kalahari Desert.
+The following incredible ream of footage was sent to us by David Fisher, a 43-year-old Chief Operating officer in Information Technology, upon his visit to the Madikwe Game Reserve – situated against the Botswana border, close to the Kalahari Desert.
 On Father’s day (16 June 2019) he witnessed and captured the amazing footage of a pack of Wild dogs hunting an Impala.

 We asked him to explain the scenes leading up to this sighting and in his own words he told us the story.

 “We were on our game drive in Madikwe heading towards Tau dam.
 A large herd of buffalo were seen near the dam the previous day and it is always a great spot this time of year.
-While on route to the dam, it was mentioned over the radio that Wild dog tracks had been spotted in the vicinity around lunch time.
+While en route to the dam, it was mentioned over the radio that Wild dog tracks had been spotted in the vicinity around lunchtime.
 It seemed a little odd to all passengers on our vehicle – as we had just stopped to talk to another vehicle who had been out in search of the wild dogs the entire day and did not make any mention of such a sighting.”